FAIRplus/the-fair-cookbook/content/recipes/infrastructure/fair-api_matched.md

 Edits to the file will update the view **in real time**, and the view may be used to craft/test API requests.

 ### Step 2: Beginning an OpenAPI specification
-We start by annotating useful descriptions for the API in the `info` field, this includes adding descriptors, version, license, and contact informat (URL_TO_INSERT_TERM_1855 https://fairsharing.org/search?recordType=model_and_format) ion.
+We start by annotating useful descriptions for the API in the `info` field, this includes adding descriptors, version, license, and contact information.
 This gives your API an identity and this way it can be used in OpenAPI catalogs, for which there are several including [SmartAPI](https://smart-api.info/), making it possible to find your own APIs.

 The `servers` field has the base url(s) for accessing the API we're about to describe.